imnuvi/CheatBook/vim/learnt.md

 shift + i

 ctrl + x                  - reduce the current number you are on ctrl + a                  - increase the number you are one

+:diffsplit filename       - open a file for difference mode :vert diffsplit filename  - diff mode vertical :diffupdate               - update the diff after changes